Linking on the #OpenWeb: Why It Matters

 Why worry about fashionistas in activism

 The problem of #fashionistas in activism is the pushing of style and appearance over substance and meaningful action.
-These people are concerned with projecting a certain image or brand of activism, rather than engaging in the actual, messy effect of social change.
-The phenomenon of #fashionistas in activism poses challenges to the efficacy and integrity of grassroots movements:
+These people are concerned with projecting a limited image or brand of activism, rather than engaging in the actual, messy effect of social change.
+This poses challenges to the efficacy and integrity of real grassroots movements:

 1. Superficiality over Substance: Fashionistas prioritize surface-level aesthetics and trends over substantive analysis and action.
-They focus on creating a visually appealing image of activism, such as through trendy protest attire or social media posts, rather than engaging in deep-rooted grassroots activism that addresses real issues.
+They focus on creating a visually appealing image of activism, such as through trendy protest attire or social media posts, rather than engaging in on the ground deep-rooted grassroots activism that addresses real issues.

 2. Performative Activism: Fashionistas engage in performative activism, where their actions are about signalling commitment to a cause rather than making contributions.
-Participating in protests or events primarily for photo opportunities or social media validation, rather than working towards change.
+Participating in protests or events primarily for photo opportunities and social media validation, rather than working towards on the ground change.

 3. Exclusionary Practices: The emphasis on fashion and style creates barriers to participation for people who do not conform to slavish aesthetic norms.
 This marginalizes people from diverse backgrounds, experiences, and identities who do not fit into the narrow standards set by fashionistas within the movement.